East St. Louis

 As one of the more impoverished communities in Illinois, East St. Louis has struggled with a steady decline of industrial activity that has brought about high unemployment.

-Today, areas of the city are coming back with new housing developments, shopping areas, MetroLink, new schools, East St. Louis Library, Casino Queen and the Gateway Geyser.
+Today, areas of the city are coming back with new housing developments, shopping areas, MetroLink station, new schools, East St. Louis Library, Casino Queen and the Gateway Geyser.

 East St. Louis also has its roster of famous Americans.
 Track legend Jackie Joyner-Kersee was born and raised in East St. Louis.